rhysmeister/ApacheCassandraAdminExamNotes/README.md

   * Process used to remove stale data from existing sstables.
   * Compaction Strategies
     * SizeTiered Compaction - Default.
 Triggers when multiple sstables of a similar sire are present.
 Good for high writes.
     * Leveled Compaction - Groups sstables into levels.
 Each level has a fixed size limit which is 10 times larger than the previous level.
-Good to read heavy use-cases.
+Good for read heavy use-cases.
     * TimeWindow Compaction - Create time windowed buckets of sstables that are compacted using the Size Tiered compaction strategy.
 * Advanced Performance